Finding Lebanon

 It becomes personal.

-The second I arrived, Lebanon didn’t feel completely foreign to me.
+The moment I arrived, Lebanon didn't feel entirely foreign.

 It felt strangely familiar.